Wilhelm Wundt: The Father Of Psychology

 • Teaching students who went on to impact psychology significantly, including Stanley Hall and James McKeen Cattell

-Psychology and its use in therapy today
+Psychology and its use today

 Wilhelm Wundt helped us see the study of psychology as a scientific discipline.
 Since his time, the field of psychology has evolved significantly and contributed to the growth of therapy as a way to help people navigate mental health challenges.
 Experimental psychology, or sometimes known as scientific psychology, has been used to develop specific therapeutic strategies that provide proven results.